RMS Adriatic: Characteristics

 Being the last of the Big Four, the Adriatic displayed similar dimensions to the Baltic with a 222.2 m (729 ft) length, 23 m (75.4 ft) width and 16 m (52.4 ft) draft.
 She was slightly bulkier than her predecessor, with a gross tonnage of 24,541 and a net tonnage of 15,638, making her one of the largest liners in the world when she entered service (the Kaiserin Auguste Victoria only exceeding her by 40 gross tons).
 However, her appearance remained the same as that of her three sister ships.
 The Adriatic therefore had a black hull with a red base, all topped by a white superstructure.
 Her funnels were buff-colored crowned with black cuff, and the ship had four masts intended to serve as support for the lookout's nest, as well as for the cables of the wireless telegraphy.
 She had four continuous decks, as well as an upper deck and several superstructures.
 In 1911, Adriatic further distinguished herself from her sister ships by having the front part of her promenade deck fitted with windows.

-Like the other ships in the series, the Adriatic was propelled by two propellers operated by quadruple-expansion steam engines.
+Like the other three ships in her class, the Adriatic was propelled by two propellers operated by quadruple-expansion steam engines.
 Between them the two engines were rated at 1,720 NHP.
 51120 cuft of her cargo holds were refrigerated.

 However, in view of her higher tonnage, the White Star had her fitted with more powerful machines, capable of reaching an average speed of 17 knots, higher than that of her sister ships but still significantly lower than the fastest liners on the route.
 Normally, she consumed 260 tonnes of coal per day.